kubedb/docs/docs/guides/mysql/migration/databaseMigration.md

 # MySQL Database Migration

-This guide will show you how to use `KubeDB` Migrator to migrate an existing `MySQL` database — such as one running on AWS RDS or any external instance — entirely into a KubeDB-managed `MySQL` with minimal downtime.
+This guide will show you how to use `KubeDB` Migration to migrate an existing `MySQL` database — such as one running on AWS RDS or any external instance — entirely into a KubeDB-managed `MySQL` with minimal downtime.

 ## Before You Begin

 - At first, you need to have a Kubernetes cluster, and the `kubectl` command-line tool must be configured to communicate with your cluster.

-- Install `KubeDB` operator with the Migrator operator enabled in your cluster following the steps [here](/docs/operatormanual/migration/).
+- Install `KubeDB` operator with the courier operator enabled in your cluster following the steps [here](/docs/operatormanual/migration/).

 - The source `MySQL` instance must be network-reachable from within your Kubernetes cluster.